US Calls Formation Of Government Pakistan’s internal Matter - UrduPoint

 US Calls Formation Of Government Pakistan’s 'internal Matter'

-WASHINGTON, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2024) The United States has called the efforts being made to form a coalition government in Pakistan in the wake of general elections as the country’s “internal matter,” saying it look forward with the government that the Pakistani people have elected.
+WASHINGTON, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2024) The United States has called the efforts being made to form a coalition government in Pakistan in the wake of general elections as the country’s “internal matter,” saying it looks forward to working with the government that the Pakistani people have elected.

 “Look, that is ultimately an internal matter,” State Department Spokesperson Mathew Miller told reporters in response to a question about the exclusion of a major political party from the coalition government.